Make-School-Courses/SPD-1.2-Agile-Development-UI-UX/README.md

   - Grading: [Blog Post Rubric](https://drive.google.com/file/d/1Q7kd-JTwd8COOGNeSD43UoAivwF5_dWZ/view?usp=sharing) will be used to evaluate your work.
 Students must score an average of 2 or above to pass.
 - Classroom activities mentioned below
 - *Shipped product* - Term 2 ends with a one week "intensive" soley focused on designing, coding and shiping your own original product.
   - Grading: We'll use this [portfolio project rubric](https://docs.google.com/document/d/1nd70y0jzxD31mgxvwxgXxUY_Bi4YAN_kX9To_M0UilI/edit?usp=drive_web&ouid=102349547791146369642) to evaluate your work.
+Products must score an average of >2 to pass.

 ## Evaluation